-Note: This question is #7 in the Privacy Threshold Analysis.
+NOTE: Question 3.11 on Privacy Threshold Analysis should be used to answer this question.
 Identify and list the names of any Federal, State, or local government agency or private sector organization with which information is shared.

 For each interface with a system outside VA, state what specific data elements (PII/PHI) are shared with each specific partner.